NeivaYang/front-sgbr/README.md

 # front-test-sgbr (front-end-test-sgbr)

-A Quasar 2 project for a front-end test
+This is a Quasar Framework project for a front-end test

 ## Install the dependencies